Scorpion (Carmilla Black): Powers and abilities

 Scorpion was genetically designed by her "mother" as part of a group of similar children called the Wakers to be immune against environmental toxins.
 Her unique body chemistry makes her immune to most types of poisons, gases, radiation, and diseases and enables her to release filtered toxins at will.
 She also gained nearly indestructible mind-controlled gauntlets packed full of S.H.I.E.L.D. technology and a body suit that manages to stop most, if not all, weapons and has other built-in gadgets.

 Since Madripoor, she has added a tail (similar to that of Mac Gargan, the original Scorpion) to her costume with a stinger that injects S.P.I.N. tech nanites after ingesting the contents of the dart that she stole from Hardball.
 The effects only last half an hour.
 Since she has said that the source of the nanites is her own body, it is hinted that, unlike the original Scorpion, her tail may be semi-organic (Gargan's is mechanical).

 Other versions

-In the House of M reality, the Scorpion was raised by her mother, and has a good relationship with her (as she was never adopted, she also goes by her birth name of Thasanee Rappaccini, although she retains the Scorpion codename).
-She is thus an agent of the semi-heroic A.I.M. and helped recruit the Hulk, her mother's former lover, to overthrow Exodus' totalitarian Australian government.
+An alternate universe version of Scorpion appears in House of M. This version is an agent of A.I.M. who was raised by Monica Rappaccini and goes by her birth name of Thasanee Rappaccini.